 If the President is removed or resigns, the Executive Vice President shall immediately take the title of Interim President until the Hiring Committee selects a replacement President.

-The Interim President is not permitted to apply for the position of President.

 Article VI – The Board of Directors

 Voting Directors of the Board

 Voting directors shall have the right to speak, motion, second, and vote at all meetings of the BOD and shall be privy to all closed sessions.